EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 >*A*: They all use set networks!

 A deep-learning-o-mancer's toolkit is seemingly endless.
 Simple spells, such as batch-normalisation and skip connections are joined by arcane magic such as  (not to mention the six hundred and sixty six different species of GAN).
-Needless to say, the number of different model architectures is also collosal.
+Needless to say, the number of different model architectures is also colossal.

 However, broadly speaking, we can divide most commonly used deep learning models into one of three categories: those designed to operate on feature vectors (*e.g.* fully connected), those designed to operate on tensor-structured data such as images, or audio (*e.g.* CNNs), and those designed to work on sequential data (*e.g.* RNNs).
-While this is far from a comprehensive classification of all models (doubtless large numbers of networks exist for a whole host of different esoteric input formats, not to mention the dreaded [chimera](https://arxiv.org/abs/1706.05137)), but it does seem to feature one glaring ommission: models designed to operate on sets.
+While this is far from a comprehensive classification of all models (doubtless large numbers of networks exist for a whole host of different esoteric input formats, not to mention the dreaded [chimera](https://arxiv.org/abs/1706.05137)), but it does seem to feature one glaring omission: models designed to operate on sets.

 Enter the set network!